 |💰 Best budget hotel:||Loizos Stylish Residences|

-Best areas to stay in Santorini for tourist
+Best areas to stay in Santorini for first-time visitors are:

-It’s located just within walking distance from charming village Firostefani and Imerovigli and is a 10-minute drive from the international airport and the main port in Santorini, Athinios port.
+Fira town is located only a 10-minute drive from the international airport and the main port in Santorini, Athinios port.
 If you arrive from the port, you can access the town by Cable Car that connects Fira with the Old port of Fira or you can go up by donkey!

 Fira is one of four main towns in Santorini’s West Coast that look over the spectacular volcanic, island-filled caldera.
 There are fantastic, beautiful, and very exclusive places to stay on the cliffside that look out over this stunning view.